Tate Papers ISSN 1753-9854

 Soon after the performance, Sibayan began to engage more directly with Marcel Duchamp’s critique that the art space as context, rather than the object, ascribes artefacts the status of ‘art’.64 Similar to the creation of Chabet’s Tearing into Pieces in the courtyard of the CCP, her practice set out to challenge institutions as building blocks for experimental practice.
 At the same time, she engaged with the question of how artists in the Philippines, both knowingly and sometimes unwittingly, struggled to navigate and negotiate the boundaries between institutional control, censorship, experimentalism and independence.
 Examples of works which she produced as part of this investigation included performances such as Sound Bags and Three Kings, performed in collaboration with Albano and Bartolome on 6 January 1978 in the End Room of the CCP’s Main Gallery (fig.5).
 The artists sat among the audience and took turns bringing out objects from a paper bag, such as crumpled paper and a comb, with which they made varied sounds and amplified these using a microphone – ‘gifting the audience with sounds’.65 Through this action, Sibayan and her collaborators sought to explore the barriers of what could qualify as art within the context of the institution, while speaking from a position within the institution.

 It is important to note that alongside such works, Sibayan held numerous institutional roles and affiliations after the completion of her undergraduate studies, first as Curatorial Assistant at the CCP (1976–7), then as an exhibiting artist (1974–81), and finally as Museum Director of the CCP (1987–9), leading her to describe herself as a ‘de-centered’ subject.66 Her personal journey as both insider and outsider became an increasingly present theme in her work, and ultimately morphed into the main subject of her practice.
 In the 1990s, she returned to a performative mode of art-making in order to reflect upon how the value of ‘art’ was bestowed.
 With the launch of Scapular Gallery Nomad (started in May 1994 and resumed in 1997), Sibayan sought to expand beyond Duchamp’s notion that the museum context ‘produces’ art.
 She developed a conceptual work in which she took on a role as the vehicle of a gallery, performing wearing a self-made scapular – a Christian garment made to hang over the shoulders – which served as a ‘gallery’ in which art objects by other artists could be ‘exhibited’.
 By taking on the role of a mobile ‘gallery’ in which she embodied all institutional roles, Sibayan examined how ‘anyone who contributes to belief in the value of an object, a performance etc. as having value as art, actually produces art’.67 Echoing earlier positions which had been tentatively voiced by the Liwayway Recapping Co., and more overtly expressed by Medalla, Scapular Gallery Nomad signalled the shortcomings of government-backed institutions – particularly the CCP – in fostering a truly avant-garde practice in the Philippines.
-Taking this critique one step further through art criticism and autobiographical writing, Sibayan retrospectively historicised her practice and articulated her position as an artist striving to work, quoting the American artist Andrea Fraser to describe herself as ‘inside yet outside, complicitous yet critical’.68
+Taking this critique one step further through art criticism and autobiographical writing, Sibayan retrospectively historicised her practice and articulated her position as an artist striving to work, quoting Linda Hutcheon’s critique of postmodernism in which she describes herself as ‘inside yet outside, complicitous yet critical’.68

 She has since argued that the very institutionalisation of ‘experimental’ works by the CCP in the 1960s and 1970s led to the demise of the avant-garde as a result of institutional demands and the cultural politics of the Marcos regime.
 Sibayan located herself – along with other figures such as Chabet and Albano – as part of an interwoven system of discourses in which the notion of ‘experimental’ practices of the 1960s and 1970s had sought to exist both within, and beyond, the institutional context.69 In doing so, she voiced the concern that the institution had failed to produce a radical new practice which reflected the Philippine identity in the wake of independence, modernisation and postcolonialism.
 Sibayan outlined this position: